aalok-sathe/chicago-faces-neural/README.md

 Note: `<path>/images/` contains the raw images, obtained as-are, with the same names.
 The file `data.csv` is a csv export of the *first* page of the `.xlsx` provided in the CFD.
-You *will* need the `.csv` file for this program.
+You *will* need the `.csv` file for parts of this program, but you may skip generating one for now.
 The `CFD 2.0.3 Norming Data and Codebook.ods` file is simply an Open Document Format conversion of the original `.xlsx`, and is not necessary for the program.